-In the literature on PVARs, estimation is often simplified by introducing restrictions, see e.g., \cite{cc2009, cc2016}.
-For instance, the so-called cross-sectional homogeneity restriction arises if $\bm A_{ij} = \bm A_{sj}$ for $i \neq s$ and all $j$.
+In the literature on PVARs, estimation is often facilitated by introducing restrictions \citep[see e.g.,][]{canova2009estimating, cc2016} on the coefficients in (\ref{eq:likelihood}) and (\ref{eq: global_mod}).
+For instance, the so-called cross-sectional homogeneity restriction arises if $\bm \Gamma_{i} = \bm \Gamma_{s}$ for $i \neq s$.
 This implies that domestic dynamics across countries are identical -- a rather restrictive assumption if the panel of countries includes, e.g., developed and developing economies.
-Another restriction often introduced is $\bm B_i = \bm 0_{M \times K_{other}}$ for some (or even all) $i$.
+Another restriction often introduced is $\bm \Xi_i = \bm 0$ for some (or even all) $i$.
 This rules out dynamic relations across some countries but substantially reduces the number of free parameters.
-Also global VARs are not restriction free.
-The assumption here is that cross-country linkages can be approximated by cross-country weighted averages and hence restrict $\bm B_i$.\footnote{These weights have to be exogenously specified and are often based on measures of economic connectivity such as bilateral trade flows.
-For an overview, see \citet{Feldkircher2016a}.} Another restriction sometimes considered assumes that shocks across countries are uncorrelated, i.e. $Cov(\bm \varepsilon_{it}, \bm \varepsilon_{st}) = \bm 0$.
-This implies introducing zero restrictions on the relevant elements of $\bm \Sigma$.
-All these restrictions, however, have serious implications for forecasting and structural inference and, if wrongly chosen, potentially introduce mis-specification.
+GVARs are also not restriction free.
+The assumption here is that cross-country linkages can be approximated by cross-country weighted averages and hence restrict $\bm \Xi_i$.\footnote{These weights have to be specified exogenously and are often based on measures of economic connectivity such as bilateral trade flows.
+For an overview, see \citet{Feldkircher2016a}.} Another restriction sometimes considered assumes that shocks across countries are uncorrelated, i.e., $Cov(\bm \epsilon_{it}, \bm \epsilon_{st}) = \bm 0$.
+This implies introducing zero restrictions on the relevant elements in $\bm \Sigma$.
+All these restrictions, however, have serious implications for forecasting and structural inference and potentially introduce mis-specification if chosen wrongly.
 These considerations inspire us to use Bayesian variable selection methods via a global-local shrinkage prior so as to choose the appropriate restrictions in a data based manner.